 Washington DC is an urban city with trendy neighborhoods like Adams Morgan and Georgetown.
-If you are thinking of moving to Washington DC browse these pages to find out the pros and cons of each neighborhood, the average rent for an apartment, and the little details that make each neighborhood different and special.
+If you are thinking of moving to DC browse these pages to find out the pros and cons of each neighborhood, the average rent for an apartment, and the little details that make each neighborhood different and special.

-Although there is a variety of housing in the city, finding an apartment can often be a daunting task.
+Washington DC is divided into four quadrants: northeast (NE), southeast (SE), southwest (SW), and northwest (NW).
+The U.S. Capitol is at the center of the city.
+Although there is a variety of housing in DC, finding an apartment can often be a daunting task.
 Lack of familiarity with the city and the desire to find an affordable apartment in a safe area can make the process difficult.
 Remember that the search for housing can take a long time.
 So the earlier you start, the more options you will have!

 Adams Morgan